kukushkinnik/budget-manager/README.md

 # Budger Manager
-A program that has been written during JetBrains Java BackEnd Developer path/
+A program that has been written during JetBrains Java BackEnd Developer path\

 In this program, you can:
   1.Add your income